Further information about terms used in this document can be found in the Glossary.

 It is highly recommended that you download the report immediately, save it electronically and print it out, so it can be kept in a safe place for your records.
 This should be done as soon as possible to show you are eligible for early withdrawal.

-As data is updated monthly in the FMD Rainfall Analyser, there is an unlikely risk, but a risk none the less, that you may no longer be eligible once the rainfall data is updated.
+As data is updated monthly (around the 22nd day of the month) in the FMD Rainfall Analyser, there is an unlikely risk, but a risk none the less, that you may no longer be eligible once the rainfall data is updated.

 How long should I retain the reports from the FMD rainfall analyser?